Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Results

 \subsection{Characteristics of companions}

-Three characteristics of Cepheids' companions: evolutionary stage, effective temperature, and spectral type are presented in Figures \ref{fig:comp_evoltype}, \ref{fig:comp_spectype}, and \ref{fig:comp_temp}, respectively.
+Three characteristics of Cepheids’ companions are the following: evolutionary stage, effective temperature, and spectral type.
+They are presented in Figures \ref{fig:comp_evoltype}, \ref{fig:comp_spectype}, and \ref{fig:comp_temp}, respectively.
 These figures present the results for a set A of the initial parameters, while the figures for sets B, C, and D are specified in Appendix \ref{apdx:characteristics}.

-In most cases ($70-90$\%) companions to Cepheids are main sequence (MS) stars in every set of initial parameters (Fig. \ref{fig:comp_evoltype}).
+In most cases ($70-90$\%), companions to Cepheids are MS stars in every set of initial parameters (Figure \ref{fig:comp_evoltype}).
 The highest percentage of MS companions is in variants with the SFH determined by Cepheids' ages, for all metallicity environments.
-Evolved companions: Red Giants or Horizontal Branch stars (cumulatively denoted as RG+HB), AGB stars, WDs, and NS are also possible.
+Evolved companions are as follows: red giants or horizontal branch stars (cumulatively denoted as RG+HB), AGB stars, WDs, and NS are also possible.
 We report no Cepheid binaries with black holes.
 Such systems have disrupted their orbits in a supernova event, preceding the creation of a black hole, and as such were excluded from our sample at the stage of data filtering (see Section \ref{sec:syntpop}).
-Among evolved companions, WDs dominate in scenarios with the uniform SFH for all sets of initial parameters and all metallicity environments, while in scenarios with the SFH based on the observed age distribution of Cepheids, all types of evolved companions are similarly numerous.
+Among evolved companions, WDs dominate in scenarios with the uniform SFH for all sets of initial parameters and all metallicity environments, while in scenarios with the SFH based on the observed-age distribution of Cepheids, all types of evolved companions are similarly numerous.
 Notably, RG+HB companions are more common in the sets A, C, and D ($3-5$\%) but extremely scarce in the set B (0.8\%).

 The presented distributions support the idea that binary Cepheids are indeed common, but hard to observe using photometric methods, since the majority of companions are MS stars and their contribution to the overall luminosity of the system is minuscule.
 In the case where IS1 Cepheids are the primary components, their companions are MS stars by default, because they are less massive and therefore less evolved.
-Cepheids as secondary components can have companions at any evolutionary stage, but they constitute a marginal fraction of the sample (see Fig. \ref{fig:CepProportions}).
+Cepheids as secondary components can have companions at any evolutionary stage, but they constitute a marginal fraction of the sample (see Figure \ref{fig:CepProportions}).